 So it boils down to the question of how many lumens for a projector.

 How Many Lumens Is Good for A Projector?

 Ambient light is probably the most determining factor as you can’t control the light from different sources, whether it is in the indoor or outdoor area.
 When having an indoor setup, light from windows and normal room light is the common ambient source.
-Whereas street lights, natural light, car lights, etc. serves as the primary source of ambient light in an outdoor setup.
+Whereas street lights, natural light, car lights, etc. serve as the primary source of ambient light in an outdoor setup.

 Besides ambient light, the screen size you want to achieve also serves as a deciding factor when choosing lumens.
-If you go for a large screen, then you will need a higher lumens to get excellent visual quality.
+If you go for a large screen, then you will need higher lumens to get excellent visual quality.
 However, you can’t expect to have the same lumens figure when you go for a big screen in a completely dark room or a bright outdoor setup.

-To make things simpler, we have created a projector lumens guide catering to different situations so that you can judge what would be the best for projector you are targeting.
+To make things simpler, we have created a projector lumens guide catering to different situations so that you can judge what would be the best projector you are targeting.

 Lumens for Home Setup